jbcodeforce/spark-studies/docs/scala_summary.md

 When using a pure OO implementation, adding a new method to a class you may add this method in multiple classes and subclasses.
 Scala offers the pattern matching capability to support simple function extension.

 `case` classes are like `class` but the case keyword let them participate in pattern matching.
 Implicitly scala compiler will add object for case class with a factory method apply.
-Pattern matching is a generalization of switch.
+Pattern matching is a generalization of switch of Java.

-The syntax looks like:  `expr match { case pattern => expr ... case pn => en}` in case of not matching there is a MatchError exception
+The syntax looks like:  `expr match { case pattern => expr ... case pn => en}`

+* in case of not matching there is a MatchError exception.
-if a pattern match the whole right hand side is used patterns are constructed from constructors, variables, wildcard patterns, constants
+* If a pattern matches the whole right hand side is used.
+* patterns are constructed from constructors, variables, wildcard patterns, constants

-case and pattern matching is also helpful for tree-like recursive data variable start by lowercase, where constant starts by Uppercase
+* case and pattern matching is also helpful for tree-like recursive data
+* variable start by lowercase, where constant starts by Uppercase

 ### Flow control